mymaestro/AllanaCrusis/README.md

 - **Generate reports** about your music collection
 - **Control access** with user roles and permissions

-Whether you're managing a small community band library or a large institutional collection, musicLibraryDB scales to meet your needs.
+Whether you're managing a small community band library or a large institutional collection, AllanaCrusis scales to meet your needs.

 ## 🏗️ System Architecture